kmarrrahulcode/tts-playground-hindi/QUICKSTART_API.md

 **Option A: Use the Web Client**

 1. Open `api/example_client.html` in your browser
+2. Select model: "xtts-hindi"
-2. Enter text: "नमस्ते दोस्तों"
+3. Enter text: "नमस्ते दोस्तों"
-3. Click "Generate Speech"
+4. Click "Generate Speech"
-4. Listen to the audio!
+5. Listen to the audio!

 **Option B: Use Interactive Docs**